AlexKMDev/qbittools/README.md

 * Any usable Linux distribution (binary builds are built with musl and fully static starting from 0.4.0)
 * ca-certificates (for connecting to https)

+* **binary builds are supported only for: Linux `x86-64` (limited by PyOxidizer support)**
+* docker builds are supported for: Linux `x86-64, aarch64`, Windows and macOS with corresponding architectures, but which still use virtualization to launch Docker in a Linux VM.

 ## Installation

 Install the latest version with the install script to `/usr/local/bin/qbittools` (root privileges needed)